Chart Color Schemes

 Ascot Park displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

 Ascot Park's dwelling structure, as per the latest Census, consisted of 42.4% houses and 57.6% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Adelaide metro's 70.8% houses and 29.2% other dwellings.
 Home ownership in Ascot Park stood at 23.8%, with mortgaged dwellings at 31.0% and rented ones at 45.2%.
-The median monthly mortgage repayment was $1,500, lower than Adelaide metro's $1,700.
-The median weekly rent figure in Ascot Park was $320, compared to Adelaide metro's $330.
-Nationally, Ascot Park's mortgage repayments were significantly lower at $1,500 versus Australia's average of $1,863, and rents were substantially below the national figure of $375 at $320.
+The median monthly mortgage repayment was $1,500, below Adelaide metro's average of $1,700.
+Median weekly rent in Ascot Park was $320, compared to Adelaide metro's $330.
+Nationally, Ascot Park's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing